AmyOShea/MS3-Cocktail-Hour/README.md

 ### **Pagination on recipe pages**

 At the moment, the database is relatively small.
-But if this were site that was going into full producition, the recipes list would be much more extensive.
-As a result, the number of recipes displyedto the user could become overwhelming very quickly.
+But if this were site that was going into full production, the recipes list would be much more extensive.
+As a result, the number of recipes displyed to the user could become overwhelming very quickly.
 I've limited to number of recipes to 12 per page - there's still a good amount displayed to the user without being too much.
 This will also help reduce loading times, especially on mobile devices.

 ### **Ease of access button**

 While the 12-per-page layout mentioned above is quite condensed on a laptop or computer screen, it still comes across as quite lengthy on small mobile devices.
 During manual testing, I found it tedious to have to keep scrolling back to the top.
 Because of this, I added a scroll-to-top button on any pages that display recipe.
 This will save endless scrolling for the user.

 Another issue that I found was once I had selected a recipe to view in full, it felt like a bit of a dead end.
 I decided to add a 'Back to Recipes' button at the top of the page.
-It just redirects back to the previous page much like the back button but frorm a UX POV it feels less breakable!
+It just redirects back to the previous page much like the back button but from a UX POV it feels less breakable!

 ### **User account management**

-Anyone is able to make an account throught the 'Register' page.
+Anyone is able to make an account through the 'Register' page.
 They have to choose a username and a password.
 Measures have been put in place so that the user cannot choose a username that is already taken and they cannot use just whitespace.

 Once their account is made, they will be able to log in an out when needed.

 ### **User recipe management**

 A registered user is able to upload recipes to the site.
 Once they have recipes that they have added, all recipe management can be done from their account page.
 This includes editing a deleting.
-I decided to keep these features exclusive to the account page rather than acessible on the recipes or collections pages.
+I decided to keep these features exclusive to the account page rather than accessible on the recipes or collections pages.
 I like the uniformity of this.

   + **Uploading**: when uploading, there are form validations in place that the user needs to adhere to.
 The two most important are:
     + The user cannot leave any inputs blank